uhm-descartes/ee342/morea/axioms/experience-vitali.md

 we exclude subsets of $$\Omega$$ before assigning probabilities.
 It is not that they have zero probability, but they cannot participate at all!

 Consider the uniform pdf over $$[0,1]$$ we covered in this module.
-Under this pdf, the probability of an interval is its length, and we generalize the usage of length to mean the probability assigned to this set.
-We will construct a subset of $$[0,1]$$ that CANNOT have a length (not even length 0).
-Assigning any number to its length just breaks the notion of length/probability altogether!
+Under this pdf, the probability of an interval is its length.
+We generalize the observation and say that the length of any subset of $$[0,1]$$ is the probability assigned to this set under the uniform pdf.
+We will construct a subset of $$[0,1]$$ that CANNOT have a length/probability (not even length 0).
+Assigning _any_ value to its length/probability simply breaks the notion of length/probability altogether.

 First, you need to know that the set of rational numbers is countable.
 We define the following relation $$a\sim b$$ to mean